nodejs/ecmascript-modules/doc/api/cli.md

 ### `-m`, `--type=type`

-With `--experimental-modules`, this tells Node.js whether to interpret the initial entry point as CommonJS or as an ES module.
+Used with `--experimental-modules`, this configures Node.js to interpret the initial entry point as CommonJS or as an ES module.

-Valid values are `"commonjs"` and `"module"`, where the default is to infer from the file extension and the `"type"` field in the nearest parent `package.json`.
+Valid values are `"commonjs"` and `"module"`.
+The default is to infer from the file extension and the `"type"` field in the nearest parent `package.json`.

-Works with standard file input as well as `--eval`, `--print`, `STDIN`.
+Works for executing a file as well as `--eval`, `--print`, `STDIN`.

 `-m` is an alias for `--type=module`.